 Please understand that if we have not been given permission by the student to release information to someone, we generally CANNOT release the information under the provisions of FERPA.
 We are able to release information IF we have proof of the student's status as a dependent under the Internal Revenue Service Code for the period covered.
 However, please note that tax returns on file with The University cover the preceding year, thus the proof is out of date and may no longer be applicable.
 We are also able to release information IF we have on file a signed release form.
 FERPA forbids requiring students give us such permission.
 In other words, we cannot, nor do we wish to, coerce or mandate that students sign-away their privacy rights.
 We do want to be able to honor a student's wishes to release information to people they designate.

 Release of Student Personal Information

 The Student Request to Share Information form is located below.
 When the form is completed and submitted we will be able to disclose information and respond to inquiries from the designated individuals.
 The completed and submitted form will be kept on file in the Dean of Students Office.
-Students may revise the form's designations at any time during the year.
-The form is kept on file for the current academic year.
-Each academic year students must file a new FERPA form.
+Students may revise the form's designations at any time.
+The form is kept on file during the student's semesters of study at The University of Tulsa.